GitToby/tobydevlin.com-2.0/content/blog/2020-06-17-lazy-databases-concept.md

 The Admin Screen should display CRUD operations that relate to the corresponding API endpoints.
 There can also be an OpenAPI schema associated with each DB REST API.

+The Admin screen should
+- provide an overview of databases registers
+- allow a new db to be added
+- a link to the dbs admin screen

+The Admin screen shouldnt
+- alter database properties
+- interact with database administration

+Each Database Admin screen should (essentially the same as DRF or sandman2)
+- Show the CRUD endpoints
+- have intractive forms to records

 ### 3 - Streatch user goal
 Have the ability to manage users and manage them in the main admin UI.
 It is prefered to use 3rd party user tools - Firebase/Auth0